-After Resignations, Nobel Prize Judges Face Crisis 'Worse Than One Can Imagine'
+Nobel Prize Judges Face Crisis 'Worse Than One Can Imagine' After Resignations

 Rumblings of Controversy at the Swedish Academy

 At the same time, though, the Times notes that the academy's bylaws demand the group have a quorum of at least 12 members before making a significant decision, such as electing a new member.
-With one more member, Sara Stridsberg, reportedly considering resignation too — and with members Kerstin Ekman and Lotta Lotass already on leave for separate reasons — the academy appears to be edging perilously close to a Catch-22: Once their number diminishes enough, they would need to replace members to function with a quorum — but they would first need a quorum in order to replace members.
+With one more member, Sara Stridsberg, reportedly considering resignation too — and with members Kerstin Ekman and Lotta Lotass already on leave for separate reasons — the academy appears to be edging perilously close to a Catch-22: Once their number diminishes enough, they would need to replace members in order to function with a quorum — but they would first need a quorum in order to replace members.

 The academy's current permanent secretary, Sara Danius, told local media they considering revising the rules.
 "If a member wants to leave the academy, it should be possible," Danius told Svenska Dagbladet.